The Best Things to See in Bali

 We had a 29-day trip to Bali from Helsinki.
 Our trip both ways were 3-leg flights with Cathay Pacific meant we had to sit in the plane for long hours, but luckily, the airline offered superb quality, which kept us happy on each flight.
 As we had ample connection time, we also had the chance to visit Plaza Premium Lounge in Frankfurt during our inbound flight and we visited Chase Sapphire Lounge on our outbound flight in Hong Kong.

 We made a practical choice to stay the whole holiday in the same hotel: Swiss-Belhotel Rainforest Kuta.
-This decision eliminated the need to pack and unpack luggage during the holiday if we should have chosen to transfer to a different accommodation.
+This decision eliminated the need to pack and unpack luggage during the holiday, should we have chosen to transfer to a different accommodation.

 Rainforest Kuta was practically located in north Kuta, so it was always easy and affordable to hire a taxi whenever we needed one.
-Transportation costs were surprisingly low even though we used taxis every day multiple times.
+Transportation costs were surprisingly low, despite our daily use of taxis multiple times.

 Sightseeing Places